About Joe StatlerJoe Statler Has Served Us Well in the WV House of Delegates

-Joe Statler is a seventh-generation West Virginian, and a lifetime resident of Core, W.Va.
-Statler is a retired coal miner with Consolidated Coal Company.
+Joe Statler’s Monongalia County roots go deep: ten generations back prior to statehood.
+A lifetime Core resident, Statler is a retired coal miner with Consolidated Coal Company.
 Currently, he tends to his family’s 256-acre farm in western Monongalia County, and volunteers on various boards and other community projects.

 Statler has served on the Monongalia County Technical Education Center Advisory Board since 1992.
 Joe also led efforts as Co-Chair of the Clay-Battelle Athletic Facilities Board.
 He helped secure funding for the facilities, and dedicated hundreds of hours of labor to construct both the ballpark and athletic field for the students of Clay-Battelle.

 Joe is also a past chairman and current member of the Morgantown-Monongalia Metropolitan Planning Organization, which has given him a comprehensive view of the county’s unique transportation and infrastructure challenges.
-Additionally, Joe also serves as a board member with Operation Welcome Home, he’s a member of the PACE Enterprises Board of Directors, board member of Clark Family Foundation, Co-Superintendent of Olive United Methodist Church, member of Mylan Park Foundation Board of Directors, and member of the FFA Alumni Association of Clay-Battelle High School.
+Additionally, Joe also serves as a board member with Operation Welcome Home, he’s a member of the PACE Enterprises Board of Directors, board member of Clark Family Foundation, Co-Superintendent of Olive United Methodist Church, a founding member of the Mylan Park Foundation Board of Directors, and member of the FFA Alumni Association of Clay-Battelle High School.

-He and his wife of 42 years, Louie are members of Olive United Methodist Church.
+He and his wife of 43 years, Louie are members of Olive United Methodist Church.
 Together they have three grown daughters all undergraduates of West Virginia University; Michelle, C.P.A., Kristen, M.D. and Marissa, J.D.
 He has two grandchildren, three step-grandchildren, and two more grandchildren on the way.